Hennzau/zenoh-codec/README.md

 ## Maintainability

 Effort has been made to keep the codebase as maintainable as possible, though writing clear `proc-macros` is inherently complex.
-For clarity, each module (except the parsing module) should remain under **150 lines** to make the logic easy to follow.
+For clarity, each module (except the parsing module) should remain under **200 lines** to make the logic easy to follow.

----

-## Error handling

-Currently, the procedural macro **panics** when encountering invalid behavior.
-This should ideally be replaced with proper error handling using `syn::Result`.